Group

 However, if you still miss smart matching, some modules have been written to

-version of smart matching.
-Still it has 8 kinds of behavior depending on the
+well as pure-perl) offers a simplified version of smart matching.
+It has 8 kinds

 Also see L<match::simple::sugar> which gives you C<when>, C<then>, and C<numeric>